Facilities And Services

 Swimming is not permitted within the confines of the Marina and Harbour basins.
 Diving operations are only permitted with the express permission of the Duty Officer and in compliance with current Health & Safety legislation.

-The Council’s Tourist Information Office is located within the Museum and Civic Centre in the Town Centre.
-It is open Monday to Saturday throughout the year.
+The Council’s Visitor Information Centre is located in Carrickfergus Castle.
+It is open Monday – Sunday throughout the year.
+(Currently closed due to COVID).
 The Marina Office is a Local Information Office, and carries some brochures and leaflets on the surrounding area.

 Bus and train timetable information is available from Reception.
 Bus stops are located along the perimeter of the Marina and Harbour Complex.
 The train station is a short 5 minute walk away.
 Marina staff are happy to call a taxi for customers.